TCA166/cdp/README.md

     - date:str(10)
         A string that each result's release date must contain

+2. POST /game
+    Returns all owned games by the user associated with the provided key.
+    Arguments:
+    - key:str
+        Key used for authentication

-2. POST /game/delete
+3. POST /game/delete
     Deletes a game entry from the database with the provided uid.
     Arguments:
     - key:str
-        Key used for authentication
     - uid:int
         Id of game to be deleted

-3. POST /game/add
+4. POST /game/add
     Adds a new game entry to the database with the attributes in arguments.
     Arguments:
     - key:str